Extremal Polynomial Norms of Graphs: Introduction

 Let $\mathrm{H}_n$ denote the real space of $n\times n$ Hermitian matrices.
 The eigenvalues of each $A\in \mathrm{H}_n$ are real \cite[Theorem 12.6.1]{GarciaHorn} and we write them in nonincreasing order $\lambda_1\geq \lambda_2\geq \cdots \geq \lambda_n$.
 The following is \cite[Theorem 1]{Aguilar}.

 \begin{theorem} Suppose $d\geq 2$ is even.
 The following function defines a norm on $\mathrm{H}_n$:

 \end{theorem}

-Hunter was the first to establish the positive definiteness of the even degree CHS polynomials on $\mathbb{R}^n$ \cite{Hunter}.
-Since then, several other proofs were proposed by various mathematicians \cite{Barvinok, Baston, Bottcher, GarciaOmar, Roventa, Tao}.
-In particular, Tao further proved that the even degree CHS polynomials are \emph{Schur convex} on $\mathbb{R}^n$, and was the first to do so \cite{Tao}.
-A function $f:\mathbb{R}^n\to \mathbb{R}$ is termed Schur convex if $f(x) \leq f(y)$ whenever $x$ is \emph{majorized} by $y$ (denoted by $x\prec y$); that is, whenever
+\begin{remark} Hunter established positive definiteness of the even degree CHS polynomials on $\mathbb{R}^n$ \cite{Hunter}.
+Tao further proved that the even degree CHS polynomials are Schur convex (respect the majorization partial order) on $\mathbb{R}^n$ \cite{Tao}.
+An alternate proof for Schur convexity appears in the proof of \cite[Theorem 1.1 (d)]{Chavez1}.
+Various proofs of positive definiteness appear in the literature \cite{Barvinok, Baston, Bottcher, GarciaOmar, Roventa, Tao}. \end{remark}